-Recall that measures which are at least 1 standard deviation (SD) above or below the database means are highlighted and followed by one asterisk.
+Recall that measures which are at least 1 standard deviation (SD) above or below the database mean are highlighted and followed by one asterisk.
 Two asterisks are used to flag measures that are at least 2 SDs from the means.
-Suppose, for example, that you work for a school district that considers a 1.5 SD interval as significant.
+Suppose, for example, that you work for a school district that uses 1.5 SDs as significant.
 You can change the SD setting so that measures that are at least 1.5 SDs above or below the mean are followed by one asterisk and measures that are at least 3 SDs from the mean are followed by two asterisks.

 - 1. Change the SD setting. - Select Database menu → Change Database Samples and Settings. - The standard deviation interval setting is located on the right side of the dialogue box.
 Change the SD from 1 to 1.5 and click OK. - 2.
-View the Standard Measures Report with the new comparison set. - Select Database menu → Standard Measures Report. - When prompted to select what the report is based on, select Measure-driven: combination of All and Equated and click OK.

-- Notice that only those measures which are at least 1.5 SD from the database mean are highlighted and followed by one asterisk.
-The actual values are not affected. - Note the bottom of the report window displays the SD interval setting.

-3. Close All Windows
+View the Standard Measures Report with the new comparison set. - Select Database menu → Standard Measures Report. - When prompted to select what the report is based on, select Entire transcript and click OK. - Notice that only those measures which are at least 1.5 SD from the database mean are highlighted and followed by one asterisk; measures at least 3 SD are followed by two asterisks.
+The actual values are not affected. - Note the bottom of the report window displays the SD interval setting. - 3.
+Close All Windows

 The screen is getting cluttered so you should close all the windows before continuing with the next section.
 You could do this by clicking the X in the upper right-hand corner of each tabbed window.
-However, there is a faster way to do this:
+However there is a faster way to do this:

-Select Window menu → Close All.
+• Select Window menu → Close All.